theonlyid/theonlyid.github.io/_posts/2019-01-01-Seizure-detection.md

 ## Detecting epileptic seizures from EEG recordings

-Neurologists and epileptologists spend a significant amount of their time sifting through EEG recordings that span anywhere between 1 to 9 hours of recoridings, by manually inspecting the data in 10 second increments, looking for markers of a malfunctionaning brain.
-These markers, however, are often very small, transient changes in a highly complex and chaotic signal.
+Neurologists and epileptologists spend a significant amount of their time sifting through EEG recordings that span anywhere between 1 to 9 hours of recoridings, by manually inspecting the data in 10 second increments, looking for markers of a malfunctioning brain.
+These markers, however, are often small, transient changes in a highly complex and chaotic signal.

 I'm interested in developing a method to automatically flag neural events (such as seizures, eye-blinks or sleep) from EEG data.
 My approach is focussed on overcoming the complex, non-stationary nature of the EEG signal, which poses a difficult challenge for everything from LDA to deep learning.